top of page

 We were not allowed any fires during our stay because the area was struck with a particularly dry spell this summer!
 That is why you do not have those gorgeous campfire photos I was planning on sharing with you lovely people.
 But what Smokey the Bear says, goes.
 We went with the next best thing, which was our grill that we just happened to have.
 But hey, the chicken still achieved that beautiful black charred look and taste that I just love to have on my grilled chicken.

-I thought to myself, I'll put together some Huli Huli chiken marinade with all the right essential oils to make one fantastic sauce!
-Great thing about using essential oils in a meat marinade is that the oils work on the meat just like they work on our bodies.
-(No, don't go rubbing marinade on yourself.)
-When we apply essential oils onto our skin the oils absorb very quickly through into our bloodstream.
+I thought to myself, I’ll put together some Huli Huli chicken marinade with all the right essential oils to make one fantastic sauce!
+The great thing about using essential oils in a meat marinade is that the oils work on the meat just like they work on our bodies.
+(No, don’t go rubbing marinade on yourself.)
+When we apply essential oils onto our skin the oils absorb very quickly into our bloodstream.
 Same works when you put essential oils into your marinade.
-The oils quickly permeate the meat with all the flavors and helps get that meat marinated all throughout.
+The oils quickly permeate the meat with all the flavors and help get that meat marinated all throughout.
 Yummy!

-With this recipe I chose to use ginger, bergamot and lemongrass essential oils, mixed with fresh pineapple juice, garlic, and miso.
-And for a little redneck twist, we are in the woods after all......pineapple moonshine!
-My uncles likes to make moonshine so are always getting our fair share and we like to play around with adding flavors for drinks and recipes.
+With this recipe, I chose to use ginger, bergamot, and lemongrass essential oils, mixed with fresh pineapple juice, garlic, and miso.
+And for a little redneck twist, we are in the woods after all……pineapple moonshine!
+My uncle likes to make moonshine so are always getting our fair share and we like to play around with adding flavors for drinks and recipes.

 Now you can't have meat on the grill without a few sides!
 I put together some vegetable kabobs and some slices of pineapple and tossed them straight on the grill.
 Nothing like grilled pineapple!